 Mr Mahmudov is a journalist with extensive experience and professional standing.
 He has worked as a reporter for Azad Azerbaijan TV and the Baku bureau of Azadlig Radio, as a newscaster with ANS TV and ANS GM Radio, and a senior editor at ANS GM Radio.
 Before the station was closed down by the Azeri authorities, he also worked for Radio Liberty with the award-winning journalist Khadija Ismayilova.
 Ms Ismayilova’s investigative reporting – often focusing on corruption – has been the subject of a number of awards internationally, but domestically she has been the subject of numerous arrests and has been imprisoned for charges which have been criticised as fabricated.

-Mr Mahmudov is represented by Can Yeginsu and Anthony Jones of 4 New Square, Khaled Aghaliyev, and the Media Legal Defence Initiative.
+Mr Mahmudov is represented by Can Yeginsu and Anthony Jones of 4 New Square, Khaled Aghaliyev, and Media Defence.